syntaxerror247/godot-android-system-Bar-color-changer/README.md

 2. Turn off immersive_mode in Android exprot settings (to make system bar visible).

-3. Add `SystemBarColorChanger` node to your scene and reference it in a variable, e.g. SystemBarColorChanger.
+3. Add `SystemBarColorChanger` node to your scene and reference it in a variable named SystemBarColorChanger.
    - To change status bar color
    ```
      SystemBarColorChanger.set_status_bar_color(color)